opensourcecorp/ghostwriter/README.md

 ### Install from Source

-If you have a working Go installation, you can install with `go` itself:
+If you have a working Go 1.17+ environment, you can install with `go` itself:

-    go install github.com/opensourcecorp/ghostwriter@<latest|vX>
+    go install github.com/opensourcecorp/ghostwriter@<latest|vX.Y.Z>

+Note that installing this way will name your binary `ghostwriter` to match the package name, and NOT `ghostwrite` as the packaging process specifies.
+You can either rename it, symlink it, or just call the binary as-is.

 ## Usage